Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Effects of the cosmological constant on shadows

-It has been observed that such optical quantities are the same for positive and negative cosmological constant.
-An examination shows that the previous finding is also confirmed even for dS geometries.
-Moreover, a similar comparative discussion has been elaborated for zero cosmological constant at generic points of the moduli space \cite{Carlos}.
-For small parameter values, we find the same result.
-It should be interesting to cheek others regions which could involve non trivial distinctions originated from stringy behaviors of black holes.
+It follows from this figure that the same shadow size for both black holes has been observed.
+Increasing the value of the cosmological constant, the shadow size decreases.
+It has been observed that the cosmological constant affects the shadow size.
+Moreover, a similar comparative discussion has been elaborated for zero cosmological constant at generic points of the moduli space associated with red circles.
+For small values, we recover the same result reported in \cite{Carlos}.